 4 The Board argued that Option 3 does not make the lot coverage rule redundant, but we disagree.
 The argument that the 50% Rule and the lot coverage rule can coexist ignores the fact that under the Board's interpretation a property-owner could be prevented from using the full 15% of their lot if they have a small home and are, as a result, limited to only a single 600 square foot accessory building.
-The Crewses face this very situation: under the Board's interpretation of the 50% Rule they would be limited to their 1,176 square foot home and a single 600 square foot accessory building-only 5.98% of their lot.
+The Crewses face this very situation: under the lot coverage rule they could cover approximately 4,500 square feet of their lot, but under the Board's interpretation of the 50% Rule they would be limited to their 1,176 square foot home and a single 600 square foot accessory building-only 5.98% of their lot.
 In that situation, the lot coverage rule serves no purpose at all, because the 50% Rule is, in fact, dictating a much lower maximum lot coverage.
 We are not persuaded that this is a reasonable interpretation of the Zoning Ordinance and, therefore, we agree with the circuit court.